This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Responding to cyber incidents in relation to critical infrastructure

-Additionally, guidelines applicable to the financial industry require the reporting of data breaches.
+Additionally, financial companies are required to report data breaches according to the financial regulation laws.
 In the telecommunications industry, significant incidents – including cyber incidents – must be reported without delay to the MIC as described above.

 Personal data breaches

-Currently, when a data breach occurs, the APPI does not impose obligations to report it to the authorities or notify affected individuals.
-However, the 2020 Amendment will introduce these obligations from 1 April 2022.
-According to the new rule, the business operator is obligated to report a data breach to the PPC in the following cases:
+The 2020 Amendment introduced obligations to report a data breach to the authorities or notify affected individuals from 1 April 2022 (article 26 of the APPI).
+According to this rule, the business operator is obligated to report a data breach to the PPC in the following cases:

 - the occurrence or likelihood of a data breach involving special care-required personal information (defined in the APPI);